lifely0boop/Porject/README.md

-📌 Project Title
+📌 Project Title:
 Porject: Web Vulnerability Demonstration and Mitigation

-📖 Description
+📖 Description:
 This project showcases a deliberately vulnerable web application designed to educate users on common cybersecurity flaws.
 It serves as a practical guide for identifying, exploiting, and mitigating these vulnerabilities.
 ## 🔍 Project Health